Mac Suzuki: Later career

 He was sent briefly to the New York Mets in June, 1999, before being shipped away again to the Kansas City Royals.
-He won 8 games in 2000, including one shut-out victory.
-He went to the Colorado Rockies, then to the Milwaukee Brewers, before returning to the Royals again.
+He won 8 games in 2000, including one shutout victory.
+The following season, Suzuki was traded to the Colorado Rockies, then claimed by the Milwaukee Brewers, before returning to the Royals again.
 He did not win a game in 2002, and was released by the Royals.
 He announced his decision to enter the Japanese professional leagues at the end of the season.

 According to regulations, Suzuki still needed to be picked in the draft to join a Japanese team.
 The Yakult Swallows had originally intended to choose him, but the Orix BlueWave forcefully picked Suzuki in the 2nd round, and he ended up joining the Blue Wave.
 There was debate about whether Suzuki qualified for the Japanese rookie of the year award, since he had already played in the major leagues.
 The league granted him the qualification, but Suzuki rejected it, perhaps due to his pride as a former major leaguer.
 In the end, the debate proved meaningless, as Suzuki won only 4 games that year, and in August, 2003, he could not get a single out in a game against the Fukuoka Daiei Hawks, where his team lost 1-29.
 He pitched horrendously against the Hawks in 2003, giving up 32 runs in only 6 games.
 In 2004, he started only 5 games (none of which were against the Hawks), all of which he failed to get past the 5th inning.
 His only win that year came against the Osaka Kintetsu Buffaloes, where he won despite giving up 5 runs over 5 innings.
 He did not pitch at all in 2005, and was cut from the team during the off-season.

 Suzuki returned to the United States, and signed a minor league contract with the Oakland Athletics in December, 2005.
 He pitched poorly in spring training, and did not make the major league team.
 He joined Olmecas de Tabasco of the Mexican League in 2006, and signed a minor league deal with the Chicago Cubs in the 2006 off-season.
 In 2009, he played for the Southern Maryland Blue Crabs of the independent Atlantic Professional Baseball League.

 In 2010, he signed with the Calgary Vipers of the Golden Baseball League.
 In 2011 Suzuki was announced as an instructor for the California Winter League (CWL) located in Palm Springs, Ca.

 He is currently involved with Japanese Independent baseball and was also a player in the CWL in the 2010 season.